-The best method rule prescribes adoption of the transfer pricing method for which available uncontrolled comparables exhibit the greatest degree of comparability to the controlled transaction (or taxpayer), taking into account the quality of the data and assumptions.

-The regulations require evaluation of comparability in light of "all factors that could affect prices or profits in arm's length dealings", but emphasise the importance of certain factors to certain transfer pricing methods.
-For the CP method, the most important factors are the tested party's functions performed, risks assumed and resources invested.
-A thorough analysis of these factors with respect to the tested party is thus a necessary predicate to the selection of uncontrolled comparables and the CP method will yield a reliable measure of the arm's length result only if the selected comparables are genuinely similar to the tested party.

-The regulations state that "in most cases the tested party will be the least complex of the controlled taxpayers and will not own any valuable intangible property or unique assets that distinguish it from potential uncontrolled comparables".
-In other words, as the tested party becomes more complex, the pool of potential uncontrolled comparables shrinks and the analysis becomes less reliable.
+- The Best Method Rule prescribes adoption of the TPM for which available uncontrolled comparables exhibit the greatest degree of comparability to the controlled transaction (or taxpayer), taking into account the quality of the data and assumptions; - The Regulations require evaluation of comparability in light of "all factors that could affect prices or profits in arm's length dealings," but they emphasize the importance of certain factors to certain TPMs.
+For the CPM, the most important factors are the tested party's functions performed, risks assumed, and resources invested.
+A thorough analysis of those factors with respect to the tested party is thus a necessary predicate to the selection of uncontrolled comparables, and the CPM will yield a reliable measure of the arm's length result only if the selected comparables are genuinely similar to the tested party; - The Regulations state that "in most cases the tested party will be the least complex of the controlled taxpayers and will not own any valuable intangible property or unique assets that distinguish it from potential uncontrolled comparables."
+In other words, as the tested party becomes more complex, the pool of potential uncontrolled comparables shrinks, and the analysis becomes less reliable.